 It’s a grand slam of sorts already for Rory McIlroy and the 111th U.S. Open has only just begun.
 With his imperious opening effort of 65 at Congressional Country Club, he has now contended in all four Majors, and all in the space of the last 11 months.
 Despite his notorious capitulation at this year's Masters, here is a player moving to new level in his career.

 The U.S. Open is designed to find you out, to level the playing field and offer a grueling slog, where level par is the desired winning number.
 We only have to recall Graeme McDowell’s winning performance of three over par last year at Pebble Beach and his grinding closing effort of 74 (three over par) to win the title, leaving Gregory Havret, Tiger, Ernie and Phil in his wake.
-Read the rest of this entry »
+FULL POST

 It is one of the most international leaderboards ever at the Masters.
 Fittingly, on the 50th anniversary of the first-ever win by an international player; the odds are certainly in the favor of an overseas victory here at Augusta National.

 South Africa’s Gary Player won the first of three Green Jackets in 1961 and on Monday, he told me that his pick of bunch this week was none other than Northern Ireland’s Rory McIlroy.
-Read the rest of this entry »
+FULL POST

 Saturdays in professional golf are traditionally called "moving day," but it all took off in the second round here at Augusta National as the tournament stepped up several gears.
 And how!

 Rory McIlroy slept on the joint overnight lead and came out of the blocks perfectly on Friday here at the Masters, racing to 10-under par with the ease of a veteran.
 That his putter didn’t reward him on the back nine is an issue, for he could not have struck the ball better.
-Read the rest of this entry »
+FULL POST